iStoppFalls – Innovative Fall Prevention

 0

-Falls are a significant safety issue in healthcare settings, particularly for the elderly population and those with cognitive impairment, who are at an increased risk due to the projected increase in life expectancy (1).
-Statistics show that 35% of individuals aged 65 and older experience at least one fall per year, and there are approximately 600,000 falls globally each year that result in death (2).
-The fall rate in hospitals ranges from 3.5 to 18 falls per 1000 occupied bed days, with 3 to 37% of patients experiencing a fall during hospitalization (3).
+Falls are a significant safety issue in healthcare, particularly for older people and people with cognitive impairment who are at increased risk due to projected longer life expectancy.
+Statistics show that 35% of people aged 65 and over suffer at least one fall per year, and there are around 600,000 fatal falls worldwide each year.
+The fall rate in hospitals is between 3.5 and 18 falls per 1000 occupied bed days, with 3 to 37% of patients falling during their hospital stay.

-The use of speech assistants for fall prevention in older adults is an area of research with a gap, as there is limited literature on this topic (4).
-The implementation of a bed exit sensor in combination with a smart speaker is intended to address this issue and support the elderly population and those with cognitive impairment in preventing falls.
-Balaguera et al. (2017) reduced the incidence of bed falls among patients in healthcare settings by using a bed-exit-sensor combined with an audible message.
+The use of voice assistants to prevent falls in older adults is an area of research with a gap, as there is little literature on this topic.
+The implementation of a bed exit sensor in combination with a smart speaker aims to address this issue and assist the elderly population and individuals with cognitive impairment in fall prevention.
+Balaguera et al (2017) found that the frequency of bed falls in patients in healthcare facilities was reduced by using a bed exit sensor in combination with an audible alert.

 A project at the St. Pölten University of Applied Sciences